bitasy/hyposoft/documents/apis.md

     mac_address: string | null,
     connection: NETWORK_PORT_ID | null,
   }[],
-  network_graph: NETWORK_GRAPH,
   comment: string | null,
   owner: USER_ID | null,
-  power_state: "On" | "Off" | null # null for assets that don't have networked pdus connected to it, }
+  power_state: "On" | "Off" | null # null for assets that don't have networked pdus connected to it }

 // For decommissioned assets, these info has to be frozen in time,